DFC Rules & constitution

-1. DFC Members must be impartial in the performance of their duties, and perform such duties with diligence and courtesy, observing appropriate behaviour.
+1. DFC Members must be impartial in the performance of their duties, and perform such duties with diligence and courtesy, observing appropriate behavior.

 2. DFC Members must work within the law, the DFC’s rules/constitution as registered with the Registrar of Friendly Societies, the secondary rules as decided by the members at general meetings and the specific guidelines set out here.

 3. DFC Members must observe the co-operative values of equality, equity, democracy, solidarity, self-help, and self- responsibility as well as the ethical values of openness, honesty, concern for community and caring for others.
 They must observe these values in all their dealings with fellow DFC members and with the public (i.e. non-members and other visitors) on the DFC premises.

 4. DFC Members must respect one another.
 Particular care must be taken to safeguard any information concerning the privacy and personal details of our fellow members.

 5. DFC Members must not engage in any business or activity on the DFC premises that would in any way conflict with the DFC’s stated objectives, or impair the volunteer members, working groups or staff in carrying out their duties and responsibilities therein.